Microsoft/azure-docs.pt-pt/articles/governance/policy/tutorials/create-custom-policy-definition.md

 There are many ways to determine the properties for an Azure resource.
 We'll look at each for this tutorial:

-- Azure Policy extension for VS Code
+- Extensão do Azure Policy para o VS Code
 - Modelos do Gestor de Recursos
   - Export existing resource
   - Creation experience